 In 2004, Stanchak briefly worked with the Hoop Group as the Assistant Director of Team Tournaments.
-He has also served a short stint as a Sales Representative with Aqua Pharmaceuticals, where he became the number one Sales Representative in the company in only 7 ½ months.
-Stanchak completed his Master’s Degree in Sport Management, Intercollegiate Athletic Administration from California University of Pennsylvania.
-Stanchak was born and raised in Pittstown, NJ, and now resides in Ashley, PA with his wife, Kristen.
+He has also served a short stint as a Sales Representative with Aqua Pharmaceuticals, where he became the number one Sales Representative in the company in only seven and a half months.
+Stanchak completed his Master’s Degree in Sport Management Studies, Intercollegiate Athletic Administration from California University of Pennsylvania in 2014.
+Stanchak was born and raised in Pittstown, NJ, and now resides in Hanover Township, PA with his wife, Kristen.

 |2011-||Director of Athletics and Intramurals||Penn State Wilkes-Barre|